ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc.md

 #### Response

 An example transaction from `ANBkoGqWeTSiaEVgVzSKZd3jS7UWzv9PSo` to `ANBkoGqWeTSiaEVgVzSKZd3jS7UWzv9PSo`.
 Note that instead of the `senderPublicKey`, the corresponding address is returned as `sender`.
-Confirmations should be used as a measure of finality of the transaction.
+Confirmations should be used as a measure of the finality of the transaction.
 Most exchanges use 51 confirmations, which is incredibly secure.

 ```json
 {